CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Indemnify.Procedure.Ti=Procedures

-Indemnify.Procedure.sec=The indemnifying party’s obligations in this Section 17 are subject to receiving from the indemnified party: (a) prompt notice of the claim (but delayed notice will only reduce the indemnifying party’s obligations to the extent it is prejudiced by the delay), (b) the exclusive right to control the claim’s investigation, defense and settlement and (c) reasonable cooperation at the indemnifying party’s expense.
+Indemnify.Procedure.sec=The indemnifying party’s obligations in this Section {Indemnify.Xnum} are subject to receiving from the indemnified party: (a) prompt notice of the claim (but delayed notice will only reduce the indemnifying party’s obligations to the extent it is prejudiced by the delay), (b) the exclusive right to control the claim’s investigation, defense and settlement and (c) reasonable cooperation at the indemnifying party’s expense.
 The indemnifying party may not settle a claim without the indemnified party’s prior approval if settlement would require the indemnified party to admit fault or take or refrain from taking any action (except regarding use of the {_Cloud_Service} when {_Provider} is the indemnifying party).
 The indemnified party may participate in a claim with its own counsel at its own expense.

 Indemnify.Procedure.=[G/Z/Base]